Upward Arrow Icon - Navigation

 2. Target Audience Identification

-Tech startups thrive when they niche down.
-Use customer segmentation techniques such as persona mapping and funnel analysis to pinpoint your ideal audience.
-This is crucial when you have to prioritize your product roadmap and marketing resources effectively.
+Tech startups are at their best when they zero in on a single niche.
+Use customer segmentation methods such as persona mapping and funnel analysis to answer the question "who is your customer?".
+Also, it empowers you to make the right decisions about your product roadmap and marketing resources.

 For Example: Via Transportation